elchris/data-importer/README.md

 - Run:
   - `box compile`
-    - this should generate a data-importer.phar file in your directory
+    - this should generate a `data-importer.phar` file in your directory

+### Run / Test the Phar File

+- Run:
+  - `./data-importer.phar tests/AAA1-Customers.csv `

 ## Engineering Notes

+- `src/index.php` is what echoes the output when running `./data-importer.phar`
-- Bonus points for test-driving the solution, but not required
+- Bonus points for test-driving the solution, but not required.
-- Feel free to include any open-source library in your project
+- Feel free to include any open-source library in your project.
-- Feel free to structure the code as you see fit
+- Feel free to structure the code and create as many classes as you see fit.

 ## Task Description
 Create an executable "phar" archive which will perform the following: